khirsch/the-woods/README.md

 ## Description ##

 The Woods is an interactive story with multiple endings.
-The the story changes depending on the choices made by the reader while they progress through the story.
+The story changes depending on the choices made by the reader as they progress through the pages.
 Javascript calculates the outcome based on conditions attached to their choices.
 These conditions are either determined randomly or based on the reader's health or inventory items.

 ## Specifications ##